 Walk in Wardrobes and Dressing Rooms: What’s the Difference?

-There’s nothing that gets the hearts of homeowners fluttering more than having their own elegant dressing room or walk in wardrobe.
+There’s nothing that gets the hearts of homeowners fluttering more than having their own elegant dressing room or walk-in wardrobe design.
 A dedicated space for all your outfits and accessories is definitely tempting, but what is the difference between the two?
 It can sometimes be confusing to identify the differences between walk in wardrobes and dressing rooms but when you start to look at what is available, you’ll notice there is a clear distinction.

 A walk in wardrobe is as much a dressing room as an en-suite is a bathroom.
 Unlike a dedicated dressing room, a walk in wardrobe is often a smaller or box room adjoining the bedroom or an area of the bedroom that may be partitioned off specifically with fitted open wardrobes in mind.

-If you have more space available, you may want to indulge yourself with a fully fitted dressing room.
+If you have more space available, you may want to indulge yourself with a fully fitted changing room complete with stylish and functional furniture to enhance your dressing room experience.
 Imagine floor to ceiling wardrobes with full length and double hanging rails, as well as a whole host of storage options designed to match your lifestyle.

 Professionally fitted, your dressing room design should provide everything you desire to get dressed and groomed for the day ahead.
 You can even include built in storage for an ironing board, allowing you to store and take care of your clothes in one space.